cea-lateqs/STMapy/README.md

 The code is available on the [Git repo](https://gitlab.com/lateqs/STM_Data_Analysis).
 Bugs can be reported as Issues on the repository.

-## Known issues
+## Trouble shooting

-Some issues on linux install have been reported.
+Some issues have been reported.
-- **Spip install issues** : you can try to run the `main.py` directly
+- **Spip install issues** : try to run the `main.py`.
-- **`Scampy not found` issues** : you have to change spyder path.
+- **`Scampy not found` issues** : change spyder path.
 If it doesn't solve the problem, you can try to copy `main.py` out of the scampy folder.
-- **`toolbar_map` issue**: _active is not recognised by python : try to remove this condition from onpressOnmap and  onreleaseOnmap functions.
+- **`toolbar_map'' issue**: 'active' does not work with python 3.9 / matplotlib 3.5.1 : Downgrade matplotlib.
+The averything woks fine with python 3.7.13 / matplotlib 3.1.6.
+You can also try to remove the  '_toolbar_map_active' condition from onpressOnmap and  onreleaseOnmap functions.
+This will cause minor bugs such as : a line cut is drawn when zooming the CITS.